Location: Historic Steelton Locust Street Steps

 2001 Annie Leibovitz Vanity Fair Cover Photo: Front Row Left to Right: Gail O’Neal, Karen Alexander, Shakara Ledard, Clara Benjamin, Naomi Campbell, Iman.
 Second Row: Kadra Kara Young, Cynthia Bailey, Tyra Banks, Liya Kebede, Beverly Johnson.
 Third Row (Standing:) Oluchi, Katoucha, Adia, Noémie Lenoir.

-It’s worth noting before Pat Cleveland, the evolution of the black model included pioneers: Dorethea Church, Helen Williams, Donyale Luna, and Naomi Sims.
-According to fashion historians, Donyale Luna, the first black woman to appear on British Vogue in 1966.
-After a sketch of her appeared on Harper’s Bazaar, January 1965.
+It’s worth noting that before Pat Cleveland, the evolution of the black model included pioneers Dorethea Church, Helen Williams, Donyale Luna, and Naomi Sims.
+According to fashion historians, Donyale Luna was the first black woman to appear on British Vogue in 1966, after a sketch of her appeared on Harper’s Bazaar in January 1965.

 Pat Cleveland